foxcpp/maddy/HACKING.md

 Some modules attach additional meaning to names.
 This is generally accepted since it is better to have only a single instance managing one resource.
-For example, module instance implementing forwarding to the upstream server can not reasonably enforce any limitations unless it is only one instance "controlling" that upstream.
+For example, module instance implementing forwarding to the downstream server can not reasonably enforce any limitations unless it is only one instance "controlling" that downstream.
 Unique names requirement helps a lot here.

 "Semantical names" idea explained above is not applied when modules instances are defined "inline" (in place they are used in).
 These instances have no